Branes and moduli spaces of Higgs bundles on smooth projective varieties: Restriction to curves

 \subsection{HyperK\"ahler structure}

-Recall from \cite{Hi1,Hi2} that ${\mathcal H}_X(r)$ has a natural hyperK\"ahler structure, and thus we may fix three complex structures $I,J,K$ satisfying the quaternionic equations.
-We shall let the complex structures $I$ and $J$ be the complex structures of ${\mathcal H}_X(r)$ and ${\mathcal B}_X(r)$ respectively.
-Therefore, from the holomorphicity of the maps $\Phi$ and $\Psi$ in \eqref{e5} and \eqref{e7} we obtain the following:
+Recall from \cite{Hi1,Hi2} that the moduli space ${\mathcal H}_X(r)$ has a natural hyperK\"ahler structure, and thus we may fix three complex structures $I,\,J$ and $K$ on ${\mathcal H}_X(r)$ satisfying the quaternionic equations.
+We shall let the complex structures $I$ and $J$ be the complex structures of ${\mathcal H}_X(r)$ and ${\mathcal B}_X(r)$ respectively; so $K$ is determined by the equation Therefore, from the holomorphicity of the maps $\Phi$ and $\Psi$ in \eqref{e5} and \eqref{e7} we obtain the following:

 \begin{theorem} The map $\Psi$ in \eqref{e7} makes ${\mathcal H}_M(r)$ a hyperK\"ahler subspace of ${\mathcal H}_X(r)$. \end{theorem}

 \begin{remark} Consider the holomorphic symplectic form $\sigma_I$ on ${\mathcal H}_X(r)$.
 This symplectic manifold $({\mathcal H}_X(r),\, \sigma_I)$ has a natural algebraically completely integrable structure given by the Hitchin map.
 Although $\Psi^*\sigma_I$ is a holomorphic symplectic structure on ${\mathcal H}_M(r)$, the map $\Psi$ is not Poisson because it is an embedding and $\dim {\mathcal H}_X(r) \,>\, \dim {\mathcal H}_M(r)$ in general. \end{remark}